tc39/notes/es8/2017-07/jul-25.md

 BT: Zero (but two are implementing)

-YK: (to BF) Would you object to add EventTarget API?
+YK: (to BFS) Would you object to add EventTarget API?

-BF: Node OK with the EventTarget API but not the exact .prototype inheritance chain.
+BFS: Node OK with the EventTarget API but not the exact .prototype inheritance chain.

 BT: It seems like a red flag that AbortController (extending EventTarget) may not necessarily be compatible with Node.